Interview with Barak Marshall: Dancing between Israel and America (Podcast) (Part 1)

 From left: Margalit Oved in Barak Marshall’s The Land of Sad Oranges (photo courtesy of Barak Marshall); Margalit Oved in Barak Marshall’s Rooster (photo by Adi Mazan)

 In our interview, Barak explained that his mother, Inbal Dance Theater star Margalit Oved, often served as a Greek chorus in his works.
-Now Margalit is reprising this role in Barak’s new Rooster, which premieres on November 12-13 as part of Tel Aviv Dance 2009.
-Check out the excerpt below and head over to Tel Aviv’s Opera House to see the full work!
+Now Margalit is reprising this role in Barak’s new Rooster, which premieres on November 12-13, 2009 as part of Tel Aviv Dance 2009.

 Related Articles on Dance In Israel